This post may contain affiliate links. Please read my disclosure policy.

 - 1/3 cup parmesan cheese grated

-- Stir fry the onion with 30 gr of butter at a very low heat, the onion should not burn.
+- Stir fry the onion with the butter at very low heat, the onion should not burn.

 - Once the onion becomes translucent, add the rice and increase the heat.
 The rice has to toast in the butter so that the grains are sealed.